 - Work with participants to sort through your ideas and group similar ideas into “affinity groups.”
 These help keep ideas organized by themes.

 - As a group, vote on different themes.
 You can treat this like a buy-a-feature prioritization session, or simply have everyone work as a group to rank the themes by importance.

 For more information, see Jim Semick’s video on how to prioritize using affinity grouping.

-When to Use Affinity Grouping
+When should you Use Affinity Grouping?

 Affinity grouping activities are useful for product teams in need of ways to collaboratively brainstorm new projects and features.
 These activities are great opportunities to bring together members from various functional departments.
 In addition, they allow other teams (i.e. marketing, sales, etc.) to actively participate in product roadmapping and have a say in the product.